 - A smooth finish that’s perfect for applying makeup

-- Allows for greater penetration of skin care products
+- Allows for increased penetration of your skin care products you use at home so they work better and you see results faster

 This pain-free process takes only about 30 minutes and there are virtually no side effects or downtime needed.
 Wear sunscreen and avoid intense sun exposure afterwards, however, since your skin might feel a little sensitive and prone to hyper-pigmentation.
 Receive this treatment about once a month, as the skin needs time to turn over new cells and rejuvenate.